 We sell most of our soaps and shampoo bars as “naked” slices at our events and online and we have a lower price for bars which are bought in this way.
 However, we understand that you may sometimes want to buy bars which are wrapped, particularly for gifts and so they are also available wrapped by Haluk in beautiful handmade paper with recycled paper label bands and also unwrapped but with recycled Kraft bands.

-Our information leaflets are printed on recycled paper, all the wrapping / packaging can be composted and/or recycled and electricity supplier provides energy from 100% renewable sources.
+Our information leaflets are printed on recycled paper and all the wrapping / packaging can be composted and/or recycled.
+Our energy supplier provides electricity from 100% renewable sources and carbon neutral gas - this means they offset the emissions from the gas they supply by supporting carbon reduction projects around the world.
 All our gift sets are designed in such a way (without print and sticky labels) that the bags and boxes can be used again.
 So please fill them with other goodies and pass on the love!

 As a small thank you for helping us on our journey towards being a zero waste business, we'll give you 30p off your next Black Cat Soap House purchase for every jar returned.

 If you are not in a position to return your jars, please wash out and reuse where possible or recycle.